CWD Limited Introduces Innovative Smart Meter Communication Solution Tailored for the Indian Market - www.lokmattimes.com

 CWD Limited Introduces Innovative Smart Meter Communication Solution Tailored for the Indian Market

-PNN Mumbai (Maharashtra) [India], January 1: CWD Limited, a distinguished player in innovation and manufacturing, is pleased to announce ...
+Mumbai (Maharashtra) [India], January 1: CWD Limited, a distinguished player in innovation and manufacturing, is pleased to announce its ...

 Mumbai (Maharashtra) [India], January 1: CWD Limited, a distinguished player in innovation and manufacturing, is pleased to announce its strategic entry into the smart meters segment with a ground-breaking communication solution designed to operate on the 2.4GHz frequency.